|

 Arnolda Dufour Bowes

-A dynamic Métis woman originally from Saskatoon, Saskatchewan, Arnolda studied creative writing with Guy Vanderhaeghe at the University of Saskatchewan.
-Her first book, 20.12m, is a compelling and acclaimed coming-of-age collection of stories based on her father’s childhood among the marginalized Métis Road Allowance community at Punnichy, Saskatchewan, during the late 1940s.
-The book received several major awards in 2022: Danuta Gleed Literary Award from The Writers Union of Canada and the international High Plains Award for Best Indigenous Writer.
-It was among SaskBooks’ best-selling titles of 2021 and won the Saskatchewan Books Indigenous Publishing Award.
-Her latest work is a children’s book, Maggie Lou, Firefox, which was published in fall 2023, illustrated by Karlene Harvey |
+A dynamic Métis woman originally from Saskatoon, Saskatchewan, her first book, 20.12m : A Short Story Collection of a Life Lived as a Road Allowance Métis, received several major awards in 2022: the Danuta Gleed Literary Award from The Writers Union of Canada and the international High Plains Award for Best Indigenous Writer.
+It also won the Saskatchewan Books Indigenous Publishing Award.
+Her first children’s book, Maggie Lou, Firefox, was published in fall 2023, illustrated by Karlene Harvey.
+The follow-up, Maggie Lou Meets Her Match, was published in 2025. |

 |